 The 1880s was a decade of huge change in Michigan’s Upper Thumb.
 The lumbering era was dwindling and family farms were getting firmly established after the great fires of 1871 and 1881 served to clear thousands of acres of brush cover.
 The agricultural era was beginning and the Thumb region would soon excel in bean and sugar beet production.
 The Sebewaing Cider and Jelly Factory was a result of the large number of fruit farms on the western edge of the Thumb.

 Entrepreneurs were also creating new businesses at a remarkable rate.
 In Sebewaing, the town of just over 1,300 was known for coal mining, boat building, and grape vineyards.
 Folks ventured into businesses to fill a void of products and services for a growing population.
-Blacksmith’s, Dry Goods, Creamery’s, sprang up around Huron County clustering in four-corner villages.
+Blacksmith’s, Dry Goods, and Creamery’s, sprang up around Huron County clustering in four-corner villages.